 This is an all-in-one solution you can use to clean, disinfect, and store your soft contact lenses.
 Multi-purpose solution is the most common contact lens solution that people use for soft contact lenses.

 - Hydrogen peroxide-based solution

-You can also use this solution to clean, disinfect, and store your contact lenses.
+You can also use this solution to clean, disinfect, and store your contacts.
 Consider using a hydrogen peroxide-based solution if you have sensitive eyes or are prone to allergies.
-Hydrogen peroxide-based solutions contact no preservatives or artificial ingredients, which means they don’t trigger allergic reactions.
+Hydrogen peroxide-based solutions contain no preservatives or artificial ingredients, which means they don’t trigger allergic reactions.

 When you buy a hydrogen peroxide-based solution, you’ll also get a special case that contains an agent that neutralizes the hydrogen peroxide.
 You can’t put hydrogen peroxide directly into your eyes.
 Doing so would sting and burn your eyes.
 The neutralizing agent makes it safe for you to put the contact lenses back in your eyes, so you can’t use a hydrogen peroxide-based solution without that neutralizer.

 - Daily cleaning solution